Testing out what the best paper type is for acrylic painting and what each can do for your art projects

 I will be doing the hard work for you.

-We’re going to look at the good, the bad and the ugly all in an effort to help you decide which type of paper is best for your upcoming project.
+We’re going to look at the good, the bad and the ugly all in an effort to help you decide which type of paper is best for your upcoming project that’ll last you a long time.

-Disclaimer: some links used in this post are affiliate links, which means I will earn a small commission if you purchase using my provided links at no extra cost to you.
+Disclaimer: some links used in this post are affiliate links, which means I’ll earn a small commission if you purchase using my links at no extra cost to you.
 I only recommend products I think will be helpful to you and bring you one step closer to creating beautiful acrylic masterpieces!

 Common painting paper types for acrylic painting

-Now, every peice of paper you ever handled have one common thing they share: weight.
+Now, every piece of paper you ever handled have one common thing they share: weight.

 Yep, knowing what your paper weight is when going into a painting is pretty important – because it can affect how well your painting withstands the “harsh” nature of water soluble acrylics and bristly brushes.
 Paper weight is measured in grams per square meter (or GSM for short), and for an acrylic painting project, you’ll want your paper to be at least 120GSM.
-And usually, the higher the weight, the better the result.
+And usually, the heavier paper will yield the better result.

-- Mixed media paper (specifically the Arteza premium mixed media pad 180gsm)
+1. Mixed wet media paper (specifically the Arteza premium mixed media pad 180gsm)

-- Canvas paper (specifically the Arteza premium 400gsm acrylic pad)
+3. Canvas paper (aka acrylic paper pad) (specifically the Arteza acrylic pad 400gsm)

-All the paper used here is acid-free and even though I am using these specific brands of paper, my intent is to universally show what each kind of paper can do regardless of brand.
+Even though I am using these specific brands of paper, the important factor is to universally show what each kind of high-quality paper can do regardless of brand.
 So while one art brand’s watercolor paper may be better than another brand’s watercolor paper, the comparisons to other paper types will still remain relatively similar.

 Paper Experiment Testing Criteria